In this post, you will see knitting tips for beginners for those of you who have just started your knitting journey.

 Looking at the pattern as a whole can be daunting!

-Take your time, research anything you don’t understand, watch video tutorials on stitches and techniques referred to in the pattern.
+Take your time, research anything you don’t understand, and watch video tutorials on stitches and techniques referred to in the pattern.

 There are many free video tutorials on YouTube you can watch.